laiacoronas/predicting_immunotherapy_response/README.md

        - XGBoost
 All the results are generated computing the mean AUC of each fold in a nested cross validation approach.
 In addition, in each fold we save the results for the best hyperparameters and most predictive features, generating therefore a dictionary of counts.

-2. Comparing the results between the best algorithm in the above-mentioned section and the results obtained using clinical or combined (clinical + radiomic) data.
+2. Comparing the results between the best algorithm in the above-mentioned section and the results obtained using clinical or combined (clinical + radiomic data) signatures.
 This allows as to know if either clinical or radiomic features add predictive power to the model.
-3. Accurately visualizing the results, performing statistical test to identify significant differences and providing explainability to the model (3D maps + shap values).
+3. Accurately visualizing the results, performing statistical tests to identify significant differences and providing explainability to the model (3D maps + shap values).